cancel icon

 When to see a doctor

 Book an appointment if lower back pain is affecting your daily life, or if you notice leg pain, numbness or tingling that worries you.
-Seek urgent medical advice if you experience severe or rapidly worsening leg weakness, loss of bladder or bowel control, or progressive neurological changes, these are not typical of simple degenerative disc disease and require prompt assessment.
+According to NICE guideline NG59 on low back pain and sciatica, seek urgent medical advice if you experience severe or rapidly worsening leg weakness, loss of bladder or bowel control, or progressive neurological changes, these are not typical of simple degenerative disc disease and require prompt assessment.

 Treatment options